jonas-be/k8s-setup-scripts/README.md

 your.domain.example.
 600	IN	A	<cp-node-ip-address-3>
 ```
 Next you have to change the `controlPlaneEndpoint` in the `kubeadm-config.yaml`, to your domain.
-You can find the file creation, in the `initialize-multiple-control-plane.sh` file.
+You can find the file creation, in the `initialize-multiple-control-plane.sh` script.

-## node-setup.sh
+## node-setup-*.sh
 Setup everything to run Kubernetes control plane or worker

 ### What happens